-To prove identity, you need:
+To prove identity, you need one of these:

 - 1. School ID Card with name and photo

-- 2. Other school records maintained by the school
+- 2. Other school records kept by the school

 - 3. Certified copy of medical records

 - 4. Religious Records

 - 5. Adoption Decree

 - 6. State ID

 If you were not born in the U.S. and are not a U.S. citizen, you need to show documents that prove your immigration status and identity.